 “Dejé mi pasado atrás.
 Got out before I couldn’t.”
 A singular nod was followed by an inquisitive tilt of his head.
 “But you wouldn’t have nothin’ to do with me if I was, huh?
 Even if we went through all the same shit in the Mercedes?
 Most girls are int–”

 She glared at him and he stopped having caught a glimpse of the upset she did her best to conceal.
 “Don’t joke like that.
 I’m not good with losing people.”

 It was refreshing how she had the power to affect him.
-The most uncomplicated of statements she had made had him remembering again what his sister looked liked when she visited him in the hospital for the first time after his accident.
+The most uncomplicated of statements she had made had him remembering again what his sister looked like when she visited him in the hospital for the first time after his accident.
 The pain of seeing Irma so afraid and worried hurt more than any of the rehab that followed.
 Looking at Kandy now, he saw some of that.
-She was trying her best to climb out of the black hole, which had her thinking it was better to have no-one than to lose another.
+She was trying her best to climb out of the black hole, which had her thinking it was better to have no one than to lose another.